RamosOP/Structural-Analysis-for-Truss-Structure/README.md

 # Structural-Analysis-for-Truss-Structure
-Developed by Mohammad Ayan Akhtar using to analyse a given truss structure!
+Developed by Mohammad Ayan Akhtar used to analyse a given truss structure!